libremfg/rhize-docs/content/how-to/bpmn/bpmn-elements.md

 This document describes the parameters available to each BPMN element in the Rhize UI.
 These parameters control how users set conditions, transform data, access variables, call services, and so on.

-Rhize BPMN workflows conform to the visual grammar described in the OMG standard for [Business Process Model and Notation](https://www.omg.org/spec/BPMN/2.0/).
-Each process is made of _events_ (circles), _activities_ (rectangles), _gateways_ (diamonds), and _flows_ (arrows).
-Some elements are extended for Rhize-specific features, such as service tasks that call the GraphQL API.
-Some elements from the standard are unused and thus do not appear in the UI.